ericscharff/oberon-compiler/README.md

 compile itself.
 The normal Makefile avoids the need for the the C bootstrap compiler.

+After `build/compile` is built, you can use it to compile a single program in an arbitrary location:

 ```bash
 # Build an example
 $ cd tests